 Where can I register?

 Forklift operators are in high demand.
 If you enjoy the fast-paced environment of the logistics and manufacturing sectors, becoming a forklift operator may be for you.
-This one-day introductory course consists of classroom and hands-on instruction, giving new and experienced operators the knowledge and fundamentals to achieve certification.
-Students learn how to operate sit-down and/or stand-up models of Powered Industrial Trucks (PITs).

 What can I do with a forklift certification in the workforce?